 You can check the replies to see if other people are experiencing the same issues as you.
 If not and if there are no prevalent issues, you can also try to direct message the Spotify Status account.
 Staff members may be able to provide some assistance.

 6. Verify Network Compatibility

 Are you normally able to use the Spotify Web Player but find it’s not working over a new network?
+Resetting the wifi may not cut it.
 The trouble may stem from restrictions set by the connectivity provider.

 Spotify streams content in real-time, so it’s more network-intensive than an activity like viewing a static webpage.
 Networks that must provide generally uninterrupted service to a large number of simultaneous internet users — such as those associated with a library, hotel, airport, conference center or public bus — may block access to Spotify and other streaming sites to avoid slowdowns.

 Many such networks have a troubleshooting number you could call, though.
 Doing that and explaining that you want to use Spotify’s Web Player could help you get to the bottom of the issue.
 However, it’s unlikely the company would temporarily allow the streaming service’s traffic on its network.

 Get the Spotify Web Player Running Smoothly Again

 Spotify is one of the best and most popular streaming services out there, and for good reason.
 It has plenty of cool features, like its use of machine learning for personalization as well as its vast array of moods.

 Instead of feeling upset and helpless when you find the Spotify Web Player not working, go through these six tips.
 They should get the service back on track.